Aksellercan/personalSpotifyWebAPIService/README.md

 ### Prerequisites

--   Java Development Kit (JDK) 17 or higher
+-   Java Development Kit (JDK) 24 or higher

 -   Maven or Gradle for dependency management (if applicable)

 -   Spotify Developer account with registered app for `client_id`, `client_secret`, and necessary scopes

 ## Usage

--   Use the CLI interface to explore and manage playlists interactively.

--   Automate playlist updates and syncing with the AutoMode.

--   Customize logging output and debugging via config.

--   All Commands and their use
+All Commands and their use
 ```bash
 Usage: program [OPTION]